|Apache | POI||

 The Apache POI distribution consists of support for many document file formats.
 This support is provided in several Jar files.
 Not all of the Jars are needed for every format.
 The following tables show the relationships between POI components, Maven repository tags, and the project's Jar files.

 This table maps artifacts into the jar file name. "version-yyyymmdd" is the POI version stamp.
 For the latest stable release it is 3.9-20121203 .
 For the latest beta release it is 3.10-beta2-20130904 .

 poi-ooxml requires poi-ooxml-schemas.
 This is a substantially smaller version of the ooxml-schemas jar (ooxml-schemas-1.1.jar for POI 3.7 or later, ooxml-scheams-1.0.jar for POI 3.5 and 3.6).
 The larger ooxml-schemas jar is normally only required for development

 The OOXML jars require a stax implementation.
-Previously we suggested "geronimo-stax-api_1.0_spec", but now "stax-api-1.0.1" is used for better compatibilty with other Apache projects.
-Any compliant implementation should work fine though.
+The "stax-api-1.0.1" jar should normally be used (it is recommended for compatibility with other Apache projects), though any compliant implementation should work fine though.

 Small sample programs using the POI API are available in the src/examples directory of the source distribution.
 Before studying the source code you might want to have a look at the "Examples" section of the POI API documentation.

 The POI Browser is a very simple Swing GUI tool that displays the internal structure of a Microsoft Office file and especially the property set streams.
 Further information and instructions how to execute it can be found in the POI source code.

 All of the examples are inclided in POI distributions as a poi-examples artifact.

 Besides the "official" components outlined above there is some further software distributed with POI.
 This is called "contributed" software.
 It is not explicitly recommended or even maintained by the POI team, but it might still be useful to you.